Putting Your Garden to Bed

 Fall is a glorious time of year to work in the garden.
-It is the ideal time to take stock of your perennial gardens and correct mistakes and problem areas, dig up, rearrange and divide existing plants, add new perennials and shrubs, and plant spring blooming bulbs.
+It is the ideal time to take stock of your perennial gardens, correct mistakes and problem areas, dig up, rearrange and divide existing plants, add new perennials and shrubs, and plant spring blooming bulbs.
+Fall is also the ideal time to start new gardens, especially if you want to use Passive Bed Preparation and take advantage of all of the autumn leaves.
 As fall winds down and this work is completed, you will turn to the task of putting your garden to bed.
 Don't rush it!
 So many people start thinking about doing this in September when they should be thinking about fall gardening.
-Putting the garden to bed is a gradual process that begins somewhere around the middle of October and continues right up until the ground freezes which in Southern Connecticut usually between Thanksgiving and Christmas.
+Putting the garden to bed is a gradual process that begins somewhere around the end of October and continues right up until the ground freezes which in our part of Connecticut is usually around the end of December.

 WHEN DO YOU CUT PLANTS BACK?

 The rule of thumb is: "If it's yellow or brown, cut it down, if it's green, leave it alone."
 The life force of a plant is in its leaves during the growing season.
 As the weather gets colder, this life force is translocated to the root systems of the plants.
 When this happens, the leaves change color.
 Then and only then do you cut them down.
 If you cut off perfectly good green leaves, you will weaken the plant and possibly affect its vigor and blooming the following year.
 Consequently, you can't just simply say "today is the day I'm going to put my garden to bed...."
 Wouldn't you know that it's not that simple!
 Because plants die back slowly, at different rates, cutting back your plants is a GRADUAL PROCESS.
-For example, as I write this (in mid-October) we have already had three severe freezes.
-The tender annuals are history.
-The cold hardy annuals such as Calendulas are still gorgeous.
-The perennial Begonias, Hostas, and Hibiscus have already changed color and are being cut down this week.
-Some plants, such as the Filipendula rubra venusta `Magnifica' was cut back two weeks ago as it had turned brown.
-It was done for the season.
-The Buddleias are still green, gorgeous and blooming their heads off!
-At least 75% of the remaining perennials in our gardens still have good foliage and I wouldn't even dream of cutting them down yet.
-So, every few days, I go through the borders, shears in my pocket, and cut back whatever has turned brown or yellow.
+Once you have a hard killing frost (somewhere between the middle and end of October), the tender annuals are history.
+The cold hardy annuals such as Calendulas and snapdragons are still gorgeous.
+The hostas, perennial hibiscus, balloon flowers (Platycodon), and many other herbaceous perennials have already changed color and can be cut down.
+So, every few days, I go through the borders, garden sickle and pruning shears in holsters on my belt, and cut back whatever has turned brown or yellow.
 The rest, I admire, enjoy, and leave alone.
 Perennials can take an amazing amount of frost!
-There are even quite a few late blooming Asters, Aconitums, Helianthus, and Korean mums that haven't started blooming yet!!!!
+There are even quite a few late blooming asters, Aconitums, Helianthus, and Korean mums that begin blooming in late October- this is their season to shine!
 Some plants are also reblooming beautifully.
-You should see the Nepeta mussini in the rock garden, as well as the roses.
-They think its spring again!
+Catmint (Nepeta) and roses are usually in bloom and very happy in November.
+So are the repeat blooming bearded and dwarf bearded irises.
 So don't rush the process.
 Enjoy your fall garden to the very end.
 Cut back only what is brown or yellow.
 Don't obsess about it!
 The plants will clearly tell you what to do!

 EXACTLY WHAT DO I CUT BACK AND HOW DO I DO IT?